 Behave Morally and Ethically

 Professionals know that even if there isn’t any official book of written code of ethics in some industries, an unwritten code of ethics does exist.
-For serious professionals, there is no debate upon the matter of morality and ethics.
+For serious professionals, there is no debate on the matter of morality and ethics.
 You should display ethical behavior at all times and protect the main human rights at all costs.
-Presenting the best behavior, showing a respectful & lawful attitude to everyone you do business with separates the professionals from the non-professionals.
+Presenting the best behavior, and showing a respectful & lawful attitude to everyone you do business with separates the professionals from the non-professionals.

 Responsibility and Dependability

-Knowing that you have a person in your team where you can depend on 100% to deliver any goal is a proven factor of professionalism.
+Knowing that you have a person in your team who you can depend on 100% to deliver any goal is a proven factor of professionalism.
 Acting responsibly and fair under all circumstances can impact the way other people treat you.
 Responsible professionals earn the trust of their clients and have an open dialogue with them.
 Doing your job as it should be done, solves many issues and builds healthy relationships with your clients and colleagues.

 Honor your words